anggerdeni/presentation-python-subtyping/slides.md

 - <span style="color: lightgreen">Flexibility: A class can satisfy a Protocol merely by providing the necessary methods or attributes, (structural subtyping / implicit)</span>
 - <span style="color: lightgreen">Duck typing - "If it looks like a duck and quacks like a duck, then it's a duck"</span>
-- <span style="color: lightgreen">Offers static type checking (and LSP's nice feature) without runtime overhead</span>
+- <span style="color: lightgreen">Offers static type checking without runtime overhead</span>

 <v-click>
 <br>